 He has also received a number of Twitch bans for a variety of reasons, including the use of a racial slur and for his chat behaving in a “toxic” manner towards a smaller streamer.

-Tfue is estimated to have a net worth in the region of $4-6 million (£3.25-4.88 million).
+Tfue’s net worth is estimated to be in the region of $4-6 million.
 This takes into account his revenue from Twitch through subscribers and donations, YouTube revenue, sponsors, and earnings from competitive Fortnite tournaments.

-During the recent events surrounding the legal battle between Tfue and FaZe Clan, it was mentioned by some at the organisation that he has made over $20 million (£16.2 million) from streaming, although this was never confirmed or verified and seems to be an overestimate.
+During the legal battle between Tfue and FaZe Clan, it was claimed by FaZe’s lawyers that he has made over $20 million (£16.2 million) from streaming, although this was never confirmed or verified and seems to be an overestimate.

 How much does Tfue earn?

-He currently has around 20,000 paying subscribers which, when added to the donations he receives during his streams, means he’ll be receiving a healthy sum that will likely spill into the millions.
+He currently has around 10,000 paying subscribers which, when added to the donations he receives during his streams and his Twitch ad revenue, means he’ll be receiving at least $30,000 a month just from streaming.

-Related: How much does the biggest streamer earn?
+Related: How much do the biggest streamers earn?

 Tfue’s YouTube channel, on which he posts vlogs and highlights from his livestreams, also generates a lot of income.
-With 11.3 million subscribers and over a billion total video views, a conservative estimate would put his YouTube earnings at $1 million a year at least.
+With 12 million subscribers and videos regularly reaching a million views, he will likely make around $40,000 – $60,000 per month from YouTube.

 As a professional Fortnite player, Tfue has also made a significant amount of money from tournament prize money.